Monastery of San Martiño Pinario

 The monastery of San Martiño Pinario (San Martín Pinario in Castilian) was a Benedictine monastery in the city of Santiago de Compostela, Galicia, Spain.
 It is the second largest monastery in Spain after San Lorenzo de El Escorial.

 Little remains of the original medieval buildings, as the monastery has been largely rebuilt since the sixteenth century.
 The monastery was closed in the nineteenth century in the Ecclesiastical Confiscations of Mendizábal.
 The buildings currently house a seminary.

 History

-It originated in a chapel dedicated to Santa Maria called the Corticela which was demolished in the late ninth century, except the chapel, which today is part of the Cathedral of Santiago, when King Afonso III the Great and the bishop Sisnando began the new cathedral construction.
+It originated in a chapel dedicated to Santa Maria called the Corticela which was demolished in the late ninth century, except the chapel, which today is part of the Santiago de Compostela Cathedral, when Alfonso III of Asturias and the Bishop Sisnando began the new cathedral construction.
 Thus, around the year 899, this monastery was built where Benedictine monks moved from the old chapel.
 This monastery was later replaced by another monastery whose church was consecrated in 1102 by Bishop Diego Gelmírez, but not much remains of that era.

 Throughout the Middle Ages the monastery grew so that by the end of the fifteenth century the monastery became the richest and most powerful of Galicia.
 This brought about the almost complete reconstruction starting in the sixteenth century.
 From that century it was the most powerful monastery in Galicia, administering control over most Galician monasteries.